 Start from Geilston Bay Regional Park at DeBomford Lane, off the East Derwent Hwy.

-Closest towns to this walk: Bellerive, Clarence, Howrah, Lauderdale, Lindisfarne, Montagu Bay, Rokeby, Seven Mile Beach, Tranmere
+Nearby towns: Bellerive, Clarence, Howrah, Lauderdale, Lindisfarne, Montagu Bay, Rokeby, Seven Mile Beach, Tranmere

 About the region